 Chrysler Town & Country owners have reported 19 problems related to parking brake (under the parking brake category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chrysler Town & Country based on all problems reported for the Town & Country.

 The contact owns a 2007 Chrysler town and country.
 The contact stated that the emergency brakes failed.
 The contact took the vehicle to a certified mechanic who replaced the brakes and adjusted the cable that was attached to the emergency brake, but the failure recurred.
 The manufacturer was not made aware of the failure.
 The approximate failure mileage was 120,000.